mefaxas-crypto/pcg-tortuga-yola/src/docs/userguide.md

 ### 1.1.
 Logging In

--   Upon visiting the app, you will see the main application sidebar.
-Click the **"Sign in with Google"** button.
+-   Upon visiting the app, you will be prompted to sign in.
+Click the **"Sign in with Google"** button to authenticate with your Google account.
 -   This application uses role-based access control.
 Your assigned role will determine which features you can see and use.
--   New users will have a **"Pending"** status and must be approved by an Admin before they can access the application.
+-   **Important**: New users will have a **"Pending"** status and cannot access any features.
+An existing Admin must go to `Settings -> User Management` to approve your account and assign a role.

 ### 1.2.
 Selecting an Outlet

 -   After logging in, the first step is to **select a kitchen outlet** from the dropdown menu in the top-left of the header.
+"Restaurante Bamboo" is selected by default.
 -   All data you see on the Dashboard, Inventory, and Purchasing pages is scoped to the selected outlet.
-You can switch between outlets at any time.
+You can switch between outlets at any time (unless your role restricts you to a single outlet).

 ### 1.3.
 Initial Data Setup (For Admins)